 What I did:

-This enabled me to create our Outcome-Driven Innovation discovery process and redesigned our discovery process utilising different AI tools throughout our process and rapid AI prototyping to validate early concepts with our Customer Advisory Board (14 key customers).
+This enabled me to establish an Outcome‑Driven Innovation discovery process and redesign Datapay’s discovery approach.
+I introduced a range of AI tools across the workflow and used rapid AI prototyping to validate early concepts with our Customer Advisory Board (CAB), involving 14 key target customers.

 The outcome: